 Potato Gnocchi with Mushrooms, Sweet Corn and Thyme Brown Butter Sauce

-My wife and I were out for an event this weekend and my oldest daughter Nell prepared this Blue Apron recipe for gnocchi with hen of the woods mushrooms for her sister and herself.
-When we came home from our event, I gave the gnocchi a try and it was delicious.
+My wife and I were out for an event this weekend, and my oldest daughter, Nell, prepared this recipe for gnocchi with Hen of the Woods mushrooms for her sister and herself.
+When we came home from our event, I tried the gnocchi, and it was delicious.

 Hen of the Woods Mushrooms

-This recipe calls for potato gnocchi and my daughter said they cooked extremely fast.
+This recipe calls for potato gnocchi, which my daughter said they cooked extremely fast.
 You'll know when the gnocchi are done when they float to the top of the pot.
-The sauce is a simple brown butter sauce and I would be temped to add some sage for additional flavor.
+The sauce is a simple brown butter sauce, and I would be tempted to add some sage for additional flavor.

 Gnocchi and Hen of the Woods Mushroom Recipe